Enabling IPv6 for hosted apps

 Page last updated:

-The procedure described below allows apps deployed to Cloud Foundry to be reached using IPv6 addresses.
+The following procedure allows apps deployed to Cloud Foundry to be reached using IPv6 addresses.

-Note: Amazon Web Services (AWS) EC2 instances currently do not support IPv6.
+Note: Amazon Web Services (AWS) EC2 instances do not support IPv6.

-Cloud Foundry system components use a separate DNS subdomain from hosted applications.
-These components currently support only IPv4 DNS resolved addresses.
-This means that although an IPv6 address can be used for application domains, the system domain must resolve to an IPv4 address.
+Cloud Foundry system components use a separate DNS subdomain from hosted apps.
+These components support only IPv4 DNS resolved addresses.
+This means that although an IPv6 address can be used for app domains, the system domain must resolve to an IPv4 address.

 Set up an external load balancer for your Cloud Foundry deployment.

-Configure DNS to resolve application domains to an IPv6 address on your external load balancer.
+Configure DNS to resolve app domains to an IPv6 address on your external load balancer.

-Note: Your IPv4 interface for the system domain and IPv6 interface for application domain can be configured on the same or different load balancers.
+Note: Your IPv4 interface for the system domain and IPv6 interface for app domain can be configured on the same or different load balancers.

 Configure the external load balancer to route requests for an IPv6 address directly to the IPv4 addresses of the Gorouters.

 The following diagram illustrates how a single load balancer can support traffic on both IPv4 and IPv6 addresses for a Cloud Foundry installation: